Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 After Chisum rides out, the commander meets with L.G.
 Murphey.
 They have been making shady deals.

 Bonney is leading the wagon train to get the supplies for the new store.
-Garrett loses his money gambling and decides to go along with Bonney.
+Garrett loses his money gambling and decides to join Bonney.
 Before Billy leaves, he gives a wooden cross to Sallie cause he thinks she’s purdy.

-Scar-faced bounty hunter Dan Nodeen (Christopher George) comes in with the body of Riker to collect the bounty.
+Scar-faced bounty hunter Dan Nodeen (Christopher George) comes in with Riker’s body to collect the bounty.
 Murphey’s plans have gone off the rails a bit.
 Sheriff Brady mentions that Nodeen limps because Bonney shot him a few years back.
 Murphey offers Nodeen a job, but he refuses.

 Chisum wants to kill Murphey, but Tunstall and Alex stop him.
 Tunstall plans to go to Santa Fe to talk to the territorial governor.
-Chisum has to throw in his contempt for the government that is higher than the gun.
+Chisum has to throw in his contempt for the government, which is higher than the gun.

-The store and bank hurt Murphey’s business as soon as they open.
+The store and bank hurt Murphey’s business as soon as they opened.

 While Bonney is healing, Tunstall leaves for Santa Fe, but first, he makes Bonney promise not to use the gun.